lkt82/automatron/README.md

 }
 ```

-By reference the Automatron.AzureDevOps library and using the attributes on your class should result in a gennerated azure-pipelines.yml that is added to your project
+By reference the Automatron.AzureDevOps library and using the attributes on the class should result in a gennerated azure-pipelines.yml that is added to the project.